 In 2017, Transylvania County Tourism launched a sustainability initiative named “Transylvania Always.”
-Our mission is to be a leader in the effort to take care of Transylvania County’s natural resources by collaborating and supporting the organizations listed below.
-Working together, we believe we can enrich your experience here in the “Land of the Waterfalls.”
+Our mission is to be a leader in the effort to take care of Transylvania County’s natural resources in order to create a safe and enjoyable user experience and ensure that these assets are here for future generations.
+By collaborating and supporting the organizations listed below, we believe we can enrich your experience here in the “Land of the Waterfalls.”
 But we also believe that our efforts will make it possible for future generations to have the same wondrous interactions with the natural world that are available to you today.

 The following are projects that Transylvania Always has funded so far:

 Waterfall Safety Campaign